4 da Fam: Reception

 "4 da Fam" received mixed reviews from music critics.
 Andrew Barber and Al Shipley of Complex praised Jay-Z's contribution, and wrote that "he had the best verse and batted clean up".
 In a 2018 article, they included "4 da Fam" in their list of the top-100 best Jay-Z songs.
 John Kennedy of Vulture.com identified the single as an improvement over the track "Pop 4 Roc" from Jay-Z's fourth studio album Vol. 3...
 Life and Times of S. Carter (1999), and described "4 da Fam" as "the real deal".
 While critical of Amil, Son Raw of Fact referred to the single as a "prime Roc La Familia-era posse cut".
-A writer for Bossip criticized Amil's verse, and included her boast as the best female rapper on their list of the top-ten greatest lies in hip hop music.

 "4 da Fam" peaked at No. 99 on the Hot R&B/Hip-Hop Songs Billboard chart on July 22, 2000, and remained on the chart for a week.
 On the same day, it reached a peak position of No. 97 on the R&B/Hip-Hop Streaming Songs Billboard chart, staying on the chart for a week.
 It also peaked at No. 29 on the Hot Rap Songs Billboard chart, and remained on that chart for 11 weeks.

-Track listings

 Credits and personnel

-Credits adapted from the liner notes of All Money Is Legal:
+Credits are adapted from the liner notes of All Money Is Legal: